"Black box" hedge funds profit in volatile markets

 These "black box" funds are up 4.2 percent so far this month, according to Hedge Fund Research's HFRX index, while the average hedge fund is down 4.0 percent and managers betting on rising and falling stock prices have lost a hefty 7.3 percent on average.

-Man Group (EMG.L) has seen its flagship $23.9 billion (14.5 billion pounds) AHL fund rise 4.3 percent -- making a profit of roughly $1 billion -- over the week to Monday, a regulatory filing from the company showed.
+Man Group has seen its flagship $23.9 billion AHL fund rise 4.3 percent -- making a profit of roughly $1 billion -- over the week to Monday, a regulatory filing from the company showed.

 The gains take AHL to just 0.3 percent on average away from the level above which it earns performance fees.